TryOmar/Vacation-System/README.md

-# Vacation Management System
+# Business Analysis Learning Repository

-A comprehensive Business Analysis learning project demonstrating core BA deliverables and documentation standards.
+A comprehensive educational resource demonstrating core Business Analysis deliverables and documentation standards using a Vacation Management System as a practical example.

 ## 🎯 Learning Objectives